-From 2022, the ERC will meet in Q3 of each year to review relevant data from the preceding 12 months and confirm that the planned update will occur as scheduled on 1 April of the following year.
+While the proposed target Minimum Wage and timetable for achieving it will guide annual updates, it will still be critically important to consider whether actual economic conditions will support implementation of the planned increase each year.
+From 2022, the ERC will meet in Q3 of each calendar year to review relevant data from the preceding 12 months and confirm that the planned update will occur as scheduled on 1 April of the following year or whether adjustments are required.
 Consultations will occur only if there is a change from the previously approved plan.

 The MIS will be adjusted for inflation annually and the basket will be reviewed after four years.
-This policy will be revisited at the time of the MIS basket review and in the year before the target minimum wage is achieved.
+This policy will be revisited at the time of the MIS basket review and in the year before the target Minimum Wage is achieved.